axibase/atsd/sql/README.md

 | 63.2700 | Mon 2019-Jul-08 15:00:10 | Fri 2019-Jul-05 15:00:10 | Wed 2019-Jul-03 15:00:10 |
 ```

+#### `WEEKDAY`

+The function shifts the input date by the specified number of regular work days.
+The implementation is comparable to `WORKDAY` function.

 #### `WORKDAY_COUNT`

 The `WORKDAY_COUNT` function returns the number of working days between the two input dates according to the specified calendar.